Rate this page:

 At Atlassian, our goal is to create a high level of trust and security in the Atlassian Marketplace for our users.
 To increase security across the Marketplace, the requirements on this page are mandatory for all Marketplace cloud applications to adhere to the Marketplace Partner Agreement.
 You are responsible to review and update your apps to make sure that they are compliant.
 We also encourage you to follow our security guidelines and best practices, although they are not mandatory.

 As the Atlassian Marketplace evolves, we may need to change these requirements.
 A minimum of 30 days' notice will be provided, allowing you to make any updates to meet the requirements.
 We will give a longer notice period wherever possible.
 It isn't our intention to place an onerous security burden on you or create any surprises.
 Rather, our goal is to partner with you to create a high level of trust and security in the Marketplace.

-Please refer to enforcement procedure on how Atlassian plans to enforce these requirements.
+Please refer to security bug fix policy on how Atlassian plans to enforce these requirements.
 We have also provided additional information on these security requirements and a FAQ to answer common questions.

 The application must use TLS to encrypt all of its traffic and: